 Want to Learn More?

 If you would like to learn more about responding to substantive Office Actions, then consider joining our Trademarkabilities® Masterclass.
 You learn more about our courses here to enroll or reach out to us for more information.
-Or, you can join our mailing list, and download our free e-guide “5 Tips for Trademark Success at the USPTO.”
+Or, you can join our mailing list, and download our free e-guide “5 Tips for Trademark Attorney Success.”

 If you are a trademark owner with questions about your trademark application, please contact us for assistance.